JuliaStellarDynamics/FiniteHilbertTransform.jl/docs/src/installation.md

 ```

-[^1]: For detailed instructions, check [here](https://pkgdocs.julialang.org/v1/managing-packages/#Adding-unregistered-packages).
+For detailed instructions, check [here](https://pkgdocs.julialang.org/v1/managing-packages/#Adding-unregistered-packages).

-[^2]:If you are new to `julia`, install the latest version by running this in your terminal: `$ curl -fsSL https://install.julialang.org | sh`.
+If you are new to `julia`, install the latest version by running this in your terminal: `$ curl -fsSL https://install.julialang.org | sh`.
 If you are on Windows or run into problems with `curl`-based installation, please visit [this website](https://julialang.org/downloads/).

-[^3]: Note that if you use this install option you will always need to run codes in the project context by adding the option `--project=/path/to/FiniteHilbertTransform.jl` after `julia`.
+Note that if you use this install option you will always need to run codes in the project context by adding the option `--project=/path/to/FiniteHilbertTransform.jl` after `julia`.
 The library will not be accessible in your global julia context.

-[^4]: Do not forget the option `--project=/path/to/FiniteHilbertTransform.jl` after `julia` if you installed the library locally.
+Do not forget the option `--project=/path/to/FiniteHilbertTransform.jl` after `julia` if you installed the library locally.